 CH_BANDWIDTH_IN_NON_HT is transmitted LSB first.
 For example, if CBW80 has a value of 2, which is ‘10’ in binary representation, then B5=0 and B6=1

+If dot11PrivacyActivated is true, the initial state of the scrambler shall be reset when the STA’s MAC address is changed.

 Instruct the editor to add the following to the end of the “Dot11StationConfigEntry ::= SEQUENCE” list: